alpinegizmo/flink/docs/dev/migration.md

         }
     }

-Notice that the `snaphotState()` method is empty as Flink itself takes care of snapshotting managed keyed state upon checkpointing.
+Notice that the `snapshotState()` method is empty as Flink itself takes care of snapshotting managed keyed state upon checkpointing.

 #### Backwards compatibility with Flink-1.1

-So far we have seen how to modify our functions to take advantage of the new features introduced be Flink-1.2.
+So far we have seen how to modify our functions to take advantage of the new features introduced by Flink-1.2.
 The question that remains is "Can I make sure that my modified (Flink-1.2) job will start from where my already running job from Flink-1.1 stopped?".

-The answer is yes and the way to do it is pretty straightforward.
+The answer is yes, and the way to do it is pretty straightforward.
 For the keyed state, you have to do nothing.
 Flink will take care of restoring the state from Flink-1.1.
 For the non-keyed state, your new function has to implement the `CheckpointedRestoring` interface, as shown in the code above.
 This has a single method, the familiar `restoreState()` from the old `Checkpointed` interface from Flink-1.1.
 As shown in the modified code of